bbauska/W3Cx-4of5-thru-May-2024/README.md

 Easy!
 Bye bye!

-**Important note about the above text video:** [webcomponents.org](https://www.webcomponents.org/) and customelements.io have been merged in 2017!
+<b>Important note about the above text
+video:** [webcomponents.org](https://www.webcomponents.org/) and
+customelements.io have been merged in 2017!